 This document is the Environmental Impact Assessment (EIA) for a residential development at Cedar Tree Point, Barbuda.
 On February 27, 2020, Abercorn Trust Inc. submitted a G-Application (#G4-2020) to the Development Control Authority (DCA) in accordance with Part 4, Sections 17-19 of the Physical Planning Act of 2003.
-The project proposed a low-density residential project on Cedar Tree Point, a low-lying peninsula located in the northwest of the island of Barbuda.
-The development consists of two residences (the Abercorn Residence and the DeJoria Residence), an associated back of house area, as well as driveways and outbuildings.
+The project proposed residential construction on Cedar Tree Point, a low-lying peninsula located in the northwest of the island of Barbuda.
 In June 2020, the DCA and Department of Environment (DoE) conducted a site visit to the proposed project location.
-The agencies then conducted due diligence to confirm that the lease was in good standing prior to issuing Terms of Reference (ToR) In October 2020, the DoE provided Deborah Brosnan and Associates the final ToR for an EIA.
-The EIA completed here follows the structure requested in the ToR provided (see appendix).
+The agencies then conducted due diligence to confirm that the lease was in good standing prior to issuing Terms of Reference (ToR).
+In October 2020, the DoE provided Deborah Brosnan and Associates the final ToR for an EIA.
+In March 2021, the developer revised the project to include only one residence (the Abercorn Residence) on the north shore of Barbuda.
+The EIA completed here follows the structure requested in the ToR provided (see Annex 3).